Cejay101/portfolio/README.md

 This is my portfolio site
-It helps people about the services i offer and the tools I work with
+It helps people about the services i offer and the tools I work with and how to contact me